Join us to help overturn the stigma of leprosy

-Join many churches and groups across the country and hold your World Leprosy Sunday between 1 January and 30 April 2018 to help overturn the stigma.
-Register your interest to order the resources you need to make your day a success!
+Join many churches and groups across the country and hold your World Leprosy Sunday between 27 January and 28 April 2019 to help overturn the stigma.

 Are you looking to ask us a question, provide feedback, or having trouble with something on the website?
 Please fill out the form below and we’ll be in touch shortly.